VenturaNotes/Knowledge/- Topics/enumerate() (Python).md

 ---
 ## Synthesis
 ### Description
-- Iterates over an iterable (such as list, tuple, string) while keeping track of index of current item
+- Iterates over an iterable (such as list, tuple, string) while keeping track of index of current item.
 ### Example
 ```python
 A = [10, 11, 12]